Find Detox Centers by Cities of Michigan

 Inpatient and outpatient methods are common forms of detox treatment.
 The type and level of treatment is largely dependant upon the user’s level of dependence to the substance, as well as discretion of family and medical professionals.

 In an inpatient environment, there is a detox period followed by a longer-term rehabilitation period.
 Inpatient therapy is widely understood as the most successful form of rehab treatment available due to it’s length.
 At durations of up to 8 months, patients have a great amount of time to change their attitude, get clean, and learn new life skills.
 In an outpatient environment, detox (and occasionally supplemental rehab) is short term.
 While many have seen success utilizing outpatient therapy, it doesn’t have the same success rate as inpatient treatment.

 Financial assistance is readily available for those seeking detox programs in Michigan.
 Existing today are state run organizations that provide financial assistance to those that need to get clean.
 An individual can also contact their local social service office to find financial assistance for their treatment plan.

-For more information, or to find a detox center in Michigan, contact 800-405-2627 to speak with a counselor.
+For more information, or to find a detox center in Michigan, contact 800-405-2627 (Who Answers?) to speak with a counselor.